OpenRailAssociation/osrd-website/content/docs/reference/design-docs/auth/editoast-internal-api.en.md

 ### 🤔 Proposal: Static access control

 {{% pageinfo color="info" %}}
-This proposal aims at improving the `Authorizer` descibed above by building on it a safety layer that encodes granted permissions into the type system.
+This proposal aims at improving the `Authorizer` described above by building on it a safety layer that encodes granted permissions into the type system.

 This way, if access patterns do not match the privilege checks performed beforehand, the program will fail to compile and precisely pinpoint the privilege override as a type error.
 {{% /pageinfo %}}